Sri Lanka Mahajana Pakshaya: 1990s

 After Abeygunasekera left the party, Y. P. de Silva became its leader.
 Under him, in 1993, the SLMP joined the People's Alliance.

 The People's Alliance won the 1994 presidential election, and Chandrika Kumaranatunga became the president of Sri Lanka.
 In the general election the same year, two members were elected to Parliament: Bharatha Luxman Premachandra for the Colombo District, and Y. P. de Silva from the national list.
 De Silva was named deputy minister of foods.

 After de Silva's death, Dr Ranjith Navarathne became the party leader in 1997.

 2000s

 In the 2000 general election, Dr Navarathne was elected to Parliament from the Kurunegala District.
 He signed a memorandum of understanding with the United People's Freedom Alliance in 2004.
 In the legislative elections on 2 April 2004, the United People's Freedom Alliance won 45.6% of the popular vote and 105 out of 225 seats.

 Dr Navarathne died on 1 May 2013, and his son, Asanka Nawaratne, the deputy general secretary of the party, succeeded him.

 2020s

-In the Presidential election 2024, Sri Lanka Mahajana Party support to President Ranil Wickremesinghe.
+In the Presidential election 2024, the Sri Lanka Mahajana Party supported President Ranil Wickremesinghe.